 GPS

 I liked navigating by GPS more than by map.
-By keeping it turned off as much as possible it would last about 3 days on two AA batteries.
-I carried 3 sets, so we only needed to recharge them once every 9 days.
-Following the route was quite easy this vacation.
-It is also nice that the GPS confirms you have taken the right turn, which prevents unnecessary detours.
+By keeping it turned off as much as possible, it would last about three days on two AA batteries.
+I carried three sets, so we only needed to recharge them once every nine days.
+Following the route was quite easy on this vacation.
+It is also nice that the GPS confirms that you have taken the right turn, which prevents unnecessary detours.
 The biggest disadvantage of the GPS was the time it took to plan a good route.
-I used the website mapmyride.com and used a a map from openstreetmap.org.
-While there were some errors in the map it was generally up to date.
-As openstreetmap is made by volunteers (similar to Wikipedia) it is free but some remote areas aren't charted yet.
-For example, some small roads and villages north of the Pico Veleta weren't included.
+I used the website mapmyride.com and used a map from openstreetmap.org.
+While there were some errors in the map, it was generally up to date.
+As OpenStreetMap is made by volunteers (similar to Wikipedia), it is free, but some remote areas aren't charted yet.
+For example, some minor roads and villages north of the Pico Veleta were missing.
 Using a combination of paper maps and a GPS seems the best solution.

 The bikes